kweeuhree/receipt-processor-challenge/README.md

 ## 🚀 Testing

-Go's built-in `testing` package is used for testing the utility functions that are responsible for calculating receipt points.
+Go's built-in `testing` package is used for testing the utility functions that are responsible for calculating receipt points, as well as routes, middleware and helper functions.
 Test cases are organized into tables for better readability and maintainability.

 ### Run the Tests